-CITA 104 INTRODUCTION TO DATABASE Fall/Spring, 1 credit hour
+CITA 104 INTRODUCTION TO DATABASE

 This course introduces the student to the fundamentals of database programs.
 Students will be exposed to the creation, maintenance and organizing of a database.
 The students will also create listings and reports.
 Two hours lecture per week for seven weeks.